Nikolay186/Knapsack-problem/README.md

 When you're ready(data table is filled, capacity is set up) click the "Start" button.

 If the "Details" checkbox is checked, then all the sets will appear on the "Details" tab.
-Be carefull here, if you have more than 6 items it can be unstable and cause crash.
-I'm still working on it.

 The solution set for your setup will appear in the "Result" tab.